the1sword/eris-starboard/README.md

 ## FAQ

-Q: Npm install fails with a node-gyp error
+Q: Npm install fails with a node-gyp error <br>
 A: Make sure all of the NPM packages are up to date.
 While dependabot is running on this repo it doesn't always catch everything.